Volume 38 Issue 7

 • Author Bio:

-Yue Zhang, male, born in 1996, MD, majoring in disease of respiratory system, E-mail: zhangyue9608@163.com
+Yue Zhang, MD, majoring in disease of respiratory system, E-mail: zhangyue9608@163.com

-Liang Li, male, born in 1969, Professor, majoring in disease of pulmonary tuberculosis, E-mail: cctb@tb123.org
+Liang Li, Professor, majoring in disease of pulmonary tuberculosis, E-mail: cctb@tb123.org

-• Drs.
-Y.Z. and X.G. had full access to all data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis.
-Drs.
-X.G. and Y.S. jointly directed the study and contributed equally as corresponding authors.
-Drs.
-L.L. provided the patients' histopathological sections.
-All authors contributed to patient data collection, data analysis, and manuscript preparation.
-All authors critically reviewed the manuscript, approved the final version, and agreed to be accountable for all aspects of the work.
+• The study design was conceived by Dr. Yongchang Sun.
+Full access to all data and responsibility for the integrity and accuracy of the data analysis were provided by Drs.
+Yue Zhang and Xiaoyan Gai.
+Joint supervision of the study and equal contributions as corresponding authors were provided by Drs.
+Xiaoyan Gai and Yongchang Sun.
+Histopathological sections from patients were provided by Dr. Liang Li.
+All the authors contributed to patient data collection, data analysis, and manuscript drafting.
+All the authors critically revised the manuscript, approved the final version, and agreed to be accountable for all aspects of this study.

 • There are no conflicts of interest to declare.

-• This study was approved by the Medical Ethics Committee of Peking University Third Hospital (Ethical approval number: M2022296) and the Medical Ethics Committee of Beijing Chest Hospital (Ethical approval number: YJS-2022-043).
-All patients signed informed consent forms.
+• This study was approved by the Medical Ethics Committee of Peking University Third Hospital (ethics approval number: M2022296) and the Medical Ethics Committee of Beijing Chest Hospital (ethics approval number: YJS-2022-043).
+Written informed consent was obtained from all the patients.

 • &These authors contributed equally to this work.